amedoeyes/spreadsheet/README.md

 ##### Styling

-You can styling it by using the classes below:
+You can style it by using the following classes:

 ```css
  spreadsheet